Peter Alfred Taylor: Parliamentary career

-Clementia's "Pen and Pencil Club" at Aubrey House, at which the work of young writers and artists was read and exhibited, became noted.
+Mentia Taylor's 'Pen and Pencil Club' at Aubrey House, at which the work of young writers and artists was read and exhibited, became noted.
 In addition, Aubrey House was known for salons with radical attendees.
-The Taylor's social gatherings were also described by the American author Louisa May Alcott.
+The Taylors' social gatherings were also described by the American author Louisa May Alcott..
 A London County Council blue plaque commemorates the Taylors and other notable residents of Aubrey House.

+From 1879, Taylor was against compulsory vaccination on the basis that penalties for refusing vaccination were infringements of personal rights.
+He commented that vaccination was a 'delusion-a baseless superstition; that it afforded no protection from smallpox'.
+Leicester was a hotbed of political debates about vaccination in the context of sanitation and quality of lymph available for the working classes.
+Taylor was President of the London Society for the Abolition of Compulsory Vaccination.

-In 1873 ill health forced Taylor to retire from London to Brighton, where he founded clubs for working men, notably the Nineteenth Century Club, a forum for advanced radical and secularist views.
+In 1873, ill health forced Taylor to retire from London to Brighton, where he founded clubs for working men, notably the Nineteenth Century Club, a forum for advanced radical and secularist views.
 He stood down from parliament in June 1884.
-Taylor died at home on 20 December 1891 and was buried at the Extramural Cemetery in Brighton on the 23rd.
+Peter Taylor died at home on 20 December 1891 and was buried at the Extramural Cemetery in Brighton on the 23rd.

+His obituary in The Englishwoman's Review remembered him as 'one of the oldest supporters' of women's suffrage.
+In the House of Commons, he voted with John Stuart Mill in 1867, and 'never once failed to record his vote in favour of Women's Suffrage in every division which took place, from that time until 1884'.